aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 We will have to start compiling CDK with the new option turned on, and also set the new JSII CLI option mentioned above to `CDK_DEPRECATED`.

-We should also modify our CDK test infrastructure to run with the `CDK_DEPRECATED_ERROR` option turned on by default, unless a test is explicitly checking a deprecated API as a regression test, in which case we should add an API for turning that option off for those tests.
+We should also modify our CDK test infrastructure to run with the `CDK_DEPRECATED` environment variable set to `error` by default, to prevent our own code from using deprecated APIs which would cause warnings to be shown to users.
+We should come up with a nice API that allows individual tests that are explicitly checking deprecated API(s) as regression tests to make the value of that environment variable `ignore` easily.

 ### Is this a breaking change?